guptshruti2003/react-subscribe-card/README.md

 ## Requirements

-Requires React and a Mailchimp account!
+Requires React and a Mailchimp or TinyLetter account!

 ## Example